no33jou/obsidian-modevol-plugin/README.md

 # Obsidian Modevol plugin
-### Function：Edit an Obsidian plugin for fit modevol style.
+### Function：an Obsidian plugin for fit modevol style.

 [x] Edit a state field for DETCV label.